 By Caroline Walker

 Charlie, a black German Shepherd, wasn’t at Pet Rescue’s facility in Harrison for very long before volunteers realized that he was a special and extremely clever dog.
+The professionals at https://www.momentum-k9.com/programs/ have always talked about how clever dogs would be.
 Up from a rural high-kill shelter in Virginia, where he was saved from being euthanized, Charlie showed such promise that the folks at Pet Rescue reached out to Paws of War, an organization that trains rescue dogs to become service dogs for veterans who suffer from post-traumatic stress disorder (PTSD).

 Though Paws of War is flooded with calls about potential service dogs and they can only take a few into their program at any given time, Charlie was immediately accepted and is now in Long Island undergoing intensive training.
 He will be matched with a vet when the right fit is found.
 Paws of War works very hard to pair the right dog with each vet believing that a great match will help restore independence, confidence, and peace of mind to the veteran.

 Along with a crew from Westchester News 12, we recently caught up with the inspiring team that runs Paws of War, war veteran Stephen Siwulec and his service dog Cali, and, of course, Charlie.